-Column Meaning
+Column - Meaning

 ifTable Object

 Index The BRICK's interface number.
-Numbers > 10000 indicate soft-
+Numbers > 10000 indicate soft- ware (or virtual) interfaces.

-ifIndex ware (or virtual) interfaces.
+ifIndex

-Descr The interface's description as assigned to if Descr
+Descr The interface's description as assigned to ifDescr .

 ifDescr

-Column Magning ifTable Object Wedning Ту Interface type.
-Integer values correspond to the enumerated ifType 7=iso88023_csmacd, 23=ppp, 32=frame_relay.
-Mtu Maximum Transmission Unit for this interface; i.e., the largest net- ifMtu work datagram that can be sent over this interface.
-Speed The interface's estimated bandwidth in bits per second. ifSpeed bandwidth is reported.
+Column Magning ifTable Object Meaning Ту Interface type.
+Integer values correspond to the enumerated types of the ifType object.
+6=ethernet_csmacd, 7=iso88023_csmacd, 23=ppp, 32=frame_relay. ifType Mtu Maximum Transmission Unit for this interface; i.e., the largest net- ifMtu work datagram that can be sent over this interface.
+Speed The interface's estimated bandwidth in bits per second.
+For interfaces whose bandwidth doesn't change nominal ifSpeed bandwidth is reported.
 St The current operational status of the interface.
-May be: ifOperStatus up (up), dn (down), ts (testing), do (dormant), or b1 (blocked). lpkts The number of packets received via this interface (the sum of ifInNUcastPkts ifInUcastPkts ifInNUcastPkts and ifInUcastPkts objects) since sysUpTime . les The number of incoming packets that couldn't be delivered ifInDiscards ifInErrors due to errors (the sum of ifInDiscards and ifInErrors objects) since sysUpTime .
+May be: ifOperStatus up (up), dn (down), ts (testing), do (dormant), or bl (blocked Ipkts The number of packets received via this interface (the sum o ifInNUcastPkts ifInUcastPkts ifInNUcastPkts and ifInUcastPkts objects) since sysUpTime . les The number of incoming packets that couldn't be delivered ifInDiscards ifInErrors due to errors (the sum of ifInDiscards and ifInErrors objects) since sysUpTime .
 Opkts The number of packets requested via this interface (the sum of ifOutNUcastPkts ifOutUcastPkts ifOutNUcastPkts and ifOutUcastPkts objects) since sysUpTime .
-Oes The number of outgoing packets that couldn't be sent due to ifOutErrors ifOutDiscards errors (the sum of ifOutDiscards and ifOutErrors objects) since sysUpTime .
+Oes The number of outgoing packets that couldn't be sent due to ifOutErrors ifOutDiscards errors (the sum of ifOutDiscards and ifOutErrors objects) since sysUpTime.
 PhysAddress For hardware interfaces this is the physical (MAC) address.
 Soft- ifPhysAddress ware interfaces always display "point-to-point".